MSU-Libraries/sandhill/README.md

 pytest
 ```

+It will search for all `test_*.py` files recursivly starting in the current working directory.
+So if you want to limit the tests run, then go into the directory you want and run the `pytest`
+command.

+If you are in a sub-directory and want to view the complete coverage report showing which lines
+of code are uncovered, you could run `pytest --cov-report term-missing`

+In the future, we will update the `.coveragerc` file to fail if any of the files have less than
+100% coverage, but for now it will just print them.

 Rollback
 ===============
 To rollback to a previous image, instead of using the service (which points to the `latest` release image),